KoltesDigital/jquery.terminal/README.md

 Commands can give result either synchronously or asynchronously, which comes in handy when they deal with AJAX requests.
 Works for completion too!

-### Uses cookie information if jQuery.cookie is available
+### Interfaceable with other jQuery plugins

-Simply include `jquery.cookie.js` before `jquery.terminal.js` and that's it.
-With the cookie plugin, the command history and variables will be automatically saved and restored.
+With the [jQuery cookie](https://github.com/carhartl/jquery-cookie) plugin, the command history and variables will be automatically saved and restored.
 You may need `clear` to erase these variables.

+The [jQuery JSON RPC](https://github.com/datagraph/jquery-jsonrpc) plugin provides a built-in listener `jsonrpc` to easily call server-side functions.

+Simply include the files before `jquery.terminal.js` and that's it.

 Getting started
 ---------------